ableplayer/ableplayer/README.md

 - The captions are searchable using the **data-search** attribute
 - Users can control how the captions are displayed (e.g., color, background color, opacity)

-Adjustable playback rate is available for some videos, but only if the user has opted in on using the HTML5 player in YouTube.
+Adjustable playback rate is available for some videos.
-To opt in, visit the <a href="https://www.youtube.com/html5">YouTube HTML5 Video Player</a> page.

 MIME Types
 ----------